bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 {layout="Synthesize"}
 # Contracts Help Us Write Code

-- How was it different to code expressions for the shape functions when you started with a contract?
+- How was it different to code expressions for the shape functions when you started with a Contract?
 - For some of you, the word `ellipse` was new.
 How would you describe what an ellipse looks like to someone who'd never seen one before?
-- Why did the contract for `ellipse` require two numbers?
+- Why did the Contract for `ellipse` require two numbers?
 What happened when the two numbers were the same?

 ---
 {layout="Synthesize"}